-If you are a business owner or brand who is launching a crowdfunding campaign, you may be feeling a bit clueless on the how and why parts of the process.
+If you are a Christian business owner or brand who is launching a crowdfunding campaign, you may be feeling a bit clueless about the how and why parts of the process.

 - How do you secure pledges to raise the funds for something that isn’t complete?